 |Insurance Company||Average Annual Rate in West Virginia|

-|City||Average Annual Home Insurance Rate|
+|City||Average Yearly Home Insurance Rate|

 |Avg.
-12-Month Auto Insurance Rate (No Bundle)||Avg.
-Annual Auto Insurance Rate (Bundle)||Annual Bundle Savings||Bundle Savings %|
+Yearly Auto Insurance Rate (No Bundle)||Avg.
+12-Month Auto Insurance Rate (Bundle)||Annual Bundle Savings||% Savings with Bundle|

-One of the best ways to save on auto insurance is bundling.
-Get started today!
+One of the best ways to save on auto insurance is to bundle your policies.
+Compare rates today!